quantaosun/Ambertools-OpenMM-MD/README.md

 Warning1, H++ webserver trouble shooting, If you consistanlty meet problem about missing residues that can not be fixed by PDBfixer, you are suggested to use predicted structures from AlphaFold2 https://alphafold.ebi.ac.uk/ instead of PDB bank version.
 ![image](https://user-images.githubusercontent.com/75652473/171746366-5f17177f-b69f-42f4-815c-64b06bd2b074.png)

-Warning2, It has been noticed Ambertools' "reduce" or even open babel sometime gives the wrong H number, for example, accidentally add a H to a carbonyl group, in this case there will be an error saying "electro number is not odd", you should carefully check the chemical structure after hydrogen adding.
-If "reduce" or Obabel keep adding wrong number, please considue using Pymol's "h_add" to add H to small molecules and compare to the result out of "reduce" or Obabel.
+Warning2.
+Ambertools' "reduce" and open babel sometimes gives the wrong H number.
+For example, it was accidentally adding an H to a carbonyl group or adding an extra H to an aromatic ring it shouldn't.
+There will be an error saying "electro number is odd" in this case, you should carefully check the chemical structure after hydrogen addition.
+If "reduce" or Obabel keeps adding the wrong number, please consider using Pymol's "h_add" to add H to small molecules and compare to the result out of "reduce" or Obabel.
+The error is currently unclear why it happens, but the error always adds more H, not less, to the best of my knowledge.

 ---------------------------------------------